eduduorg/outline_designer/README.txt

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-INSTALATION (2 Steps)
+INSTALATION
-*Place the outline_designer directory in the correct modules folder as you would any other Drupal module *Take the ajax.php file and move it to the root of your drupal installation /YOU_DRUPAL_SITE/ajax.php

-Activate the module and then goto the settings page to set up the few options that there are.
+*Place the outline_designer directory in the correct modules folder as you would any other Drupal module *Activate the module and then goto the settings page to set up the few options that there are.
-Then goto your_drupal_site/outline_designer to access the outline designer.
+*Go to your_drupal_site/outline_designer to access the outline designer.
-There's also a permission that you can activate to give people access to the outline_designer page.
+*There's also a permission that you can activate to give people access to the outline_designer page / functions.

 SO LETS TALK ABOUT PERSMISSIONS...